What we're learning about who was arrested in Seattle this weekend

 The majority of people arrested appear to be from Washington – just 22 are not identified as in-state residents.
 Some of the IDs are attributed to public databases.

-A significant share are listed as White as well – 32 according to the sheet, with 8 indicated as Black.
-It is important to note, more than 30 entries are either blank for race or unknown.
+A significant share are listed as White as well – 32 according to the sheet, with eight indicated as Black.
+It is important to note more than 30 entries are either blank for race or unknown.

 A spokesperson noted the department has been getting a lot of pressure to release these figures.

-12,000 complaints were filed over police response this weekend – the Officer of Police Accountability is reviewing those, and released the 10 most-reported incidents.
+About 12,000 complaints were filed over police response this weekend.
+The Office of Police Accountability is reviewing those and released the 10 most-reported incidents.